-Members of the Captain John Smith Chesapeake National Historic Trail Advisory
+The members of the Captain John Smith Chesapeake National Historic Trail Advisory Council, which met for a period of ten years between 2008 and 2018, were as follows:

-	Council are as follows:

 Wayne Adkins is the Assistant Chief of the Chickahominy Tribe of Virginia.
-Mr.

-	Adkins serves as the tribe's liaison to the Department of Anthropology at the

-	College of William and Mary regarding an on-going study of the historic

-	Chickahominy territory, culture and history, including efforts to reconstruct

-	the Chickahominy Algonquin language.
-Mr. Adkins is also the President of the

-	Virginia Indian Tribal Alliance for Life (VITAL), a member of the Board of

-	Trustees for Henricus Historical Park and a member of the Jamestown-Yorktown

-	Foundation's Museum and Programs Advisory Council.
+Mr. Adkins serves as the tribe's liaison to the Department of Anthropology at the College of William and Mary regarding an on-going study of the historic Chickahominy territory, culture and history, including efforts to reconstruct the Chickahominy Algonquin language.
+Mr. Adkins is also the President of the Virginia Indian Tribal Alliance for Life (VITAL), a member of the Board of Trustees for Henricus Historical Park and a member of the Jamestown-Yorktown Foundation's Museum and Programs Advisory Council.

 J. Daryl Anthony is the Assistant Secretary for Land Resources for the State of Maryland.
 Mr. Anthony has held many leadership roles in the Maryland Park Service and has over 25 years of experience in law enforcement management, natural resource management and state park operations.
 He holds a degree in Recreation and Park Management and has graduated from the Maryland Ranger School and the Eastern Shore Criminal Justice Academy.